dustin10/VichGeographicalBundle/README.markdown

 ### Annotations

-Now you need to annotate the entites you would like to query for coordinates.
+Now you need to annotate the entities you would like to query for coordinates.
-There are two annotations to use.
-You will need to use different annotations.
-You will use the class annotation `@Vich\Geographical` to mark the entity as geographical and the `@Vich\GeographicalQuery` annotation to mark the method in the class whose return value is used as the query to the query coordinate service.
+There are two annotations to use, the class annotation `@Vich\Geographical` marks the entity as geographical and the `@Vich\GeographicalQuery` annotation marks the method in the class whose return value is used as the query to the query coordinate service (i.e. the method gets an address to turn into geographical coordinates).
 The following is a working example entity:

     use Doctrine\ORM\Mapping as ORM;
     use Vich\GeographicalBundle\Annotations as Vich;